proinsias/an-independent-mind/docs/Creating impact with machine learning.md

 > * Organizations struggle to translate business challenges into solvable data science problems.
 Often, data science teams emphasize finding novel insights rather than pinpointing how a business process can be improved.
 This means many projects get stuck in endless research and experimentation.
 > * The question being asked cannot be sufficiently answered with the available data or the costs associated with data extraction from systems are too high due to a lack of connectivity across applications.
 > * There is a lack of clarity between Data Science and IT teams on how to deploy models into production.
 Without a feasible, repeatable method for deploying model code, models can languish on the shelf while business opportunity passes.

+> Data scientists should start each new project by answering three critical questions:
+>
+> 1. Do we have a \[clearly and concisely defined\] business problem with a clear path to value?
+> 2. Is the problem feasible for us to solve?
+> 3. Can the business make the necessary changes resulting from data science insights?

+> It's important to note that answering these questions often requires an exploration phase during which data scientists work with business stakeholders to assess the problem, profile the data available, and build a rough idea of their approach to solve the problem.
+> A good rule of thumb is:
+>
+> If you’re unable to answer these questions with business stakeholders within two to four weeks -- or at least be able to identify what is required to be able to answer them -- the odds of a successful outcome diminish.

+> Problem statements should ultimately:
+>
+> -   Include a problem definition.
+> -   Identify a driver of cost or revenue within the business.
+> -   Identify a source of variability in that driver.
+> -   Identify metrics that measure this variability.
+> -   Identify a clear path to creating quantifiable value.

+> Factors to assess whether the problem identified in the problem statement can actually be solved: